galXX19/BookStore/README.md

 # BookStore

-Project Description: a RESTful API for a bookstore using the Laravel framework allows:
+Project Description: a bookstore using the Laravel framework allows:
 - users to perform Create, Read, Update, and Delete operations on books stored in the API
 - route to retrieve a list of all books
 - a route to retrieve a specific book by its ID fields title and author